London Employment Monitor March 13 highlights:

 Chart 3 shows the percentage change in job availability from one month compared to the same month in the previous year.

 Chart 4 illustrates the average percentage change between original salary and new salary offer for professionals securing new roles each month.

 Morgan McKinley is a global professional services recruiter connecting specialist talent with leading employers across multiple industries and disciplines.

-With offices across the UK, Europe, the Middle East and Asia-Pacific, Morgan McKinley’s professional recruitment expertise spans across banking & financial services, commerce & industry and professional services.
-Morgan McKinley is a preferred supplier to many of the major employers in its specialist sectors, as well as thousands of smaller local employers.
+With offices across Ireland, the UK, EMEA, Asia and Australia, the company’s professional recruitment expertise banking & financial services; commerce & industry and professional services.
+Morgan McKinley is a preferred supplier to many of the major employers in its specialist sectors and thousands of smaller local firms.

 In 2013, Morgan McKinley was recognised in the Irish Independent’s listing of Best SME Workplaces in Ireland.
 We are also proud to be ranked in Deloitte’s Top 20 Best Managed Companies in Ireland for 2013.